Soumyabrata111/Optimization-Techniques/README.md

-# Optimization-Techniques
+# Optimization Techniques

-This repository will include many codes for optimisation techniques as described in the book "Optimization of Engineering Design: Algorithms and Examples" by Prof. Kalyanmoy Deb.
+This repository contains implementations of various optimization techniques outlined in the book "Optimization of Engineering Design: Algorithms and Examples" by Prof. Kalyanmoy Deb.

-The first one in the lot is the exhaustive search method.
-The programme finds the approximate minimum of the function that the user inputs and plots both the function as well as the minimum point.
-The minimum point is represented by the (o) mark.
-The old code has been updated to replace the feval function, as that creates some security concerns.
-Now the code uses a function handle consisting of the expression that needs to be minimised.

-Update:
-1) Golden Section Search method for both python and matlab has been updated now.
-2) Bounding Phase method for both python and matlab has been updated now.
+## Techniques Included

+1. **Exhaustive Search Method**
+   - This program approximates the minimum of a user-defined function.
+It provides visual representation by plotting both the function and the minimum point (marked as 'o').

+2. **Golden Section Search**
+   - Updated versions available for both Python and MATLAB.

+3. **Bounding Phase Method**
+   - Updated versions available for both Python and MATLAB.

+4. **Interval Halving Method**
+   - Updated versions available for both Python and MATLAB.

+## About the Author

-I am currently working as an Assistant Professor in the Department of Mechanical Engineering, Mandsaur University.
+I am currently working as an Assistant Professor in the Department of Mechanical Engineering at Mandsaur University.
+If you come across any bugs or have suggestions for improvement, feel free to reach out at soumyabrata111@gmail.com.
-Please let me know if you find any bug.
-I can be reached at soumyabrata111@gmail.com

-Get the latest matlab files at:
+## Get the Latest MATLAB Files

 [![View Optimization-Techniques on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://in.mathworks.com/matlabcentral/fileexchange/69108-optimization-techniques)